Car Accident Claims

 It is also important to ensure that you have a clear understanding of Florida’s “no fault” insurance law.
 Under this law, you are limited to obtaining personal injury protection (PIP) coverage unless you can prove that you have suffered a “significant” or “permanent” injury.
 If your injuries qualify you for liability-based compensation, then you must also be able to prove that the other driver was at fault in the collision.

 Given these challenges, when seeking to recover your losses after a car accident in Tallahassee, it is important to hire an experienced personal injury lawyer to represent you.
-At Searcy Denney, our lawyers have decades of experience helping accident victims recover, and we can use our experience to help you.
+At Searcy Denney, our Tallahassee lawyers include James Gustafson, Jr., Cameron Kennedy, and Carter Scott each with decades of experience helping accident victims recover.
+We can use our experience to help you.
 Not only will our lawyers deal with the auto insurance companies on your behalf, but we will conduct a thorough investigation to determine whether you may have a claim for a road defect, vehicle defect, or other non-driver-related issue as well.

 What Losses Can You Recover After a Car Accident Under Florida Law?